-• B1+) [REMINDER] The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see Regulation 3k).
-This should be given special attention for Blindfolded Solving.

-• B1b+) [RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition.
+- B1+) [REMINDER] The competitor must use a puzzle without textures, markings, or other features that distinguish similar pieces (see Regulation 3k).
+This should be given special attention for Blindfolded Solving. - B1b+) [RECOMMENDATION] Blindfolds should be checked by the WCA Delegate before use in the competition. - B2d+) [ADDITION] By default, the competitor starts the solve the first time that they start the timer after the judge has indicated that they are ready (see Regulation B2a).
+If they want to check that the timer is in working order, they must (ask and) receive confirmation from the judge each time before starting/resetting the timer during this phase.
+Penalty for starting and resetting a timer without confirmation from the judge: disqualification of the attempt (DNF).